 - To examine the politics of Southeast Asia vis-à-vis the South China Sea dispute

 - To study ways and means by which India can work closely with ASEAN to promote stability in Asia

 The centre engages in a range of activities, such as research, publication, organising talks and panel discussions.
 The centre aims to establish relationship with other Southeast Asian Centres around the world and collaborate with them in research projects, organising seminars and conferences.
-The centre also offers courses on ‘Politics of Southeast Asia’ and ‘Foreign Policies of Southeast Asian Countries’ to undergraduate and graduate students.
+The center also offers courses on ‘Politics of Southeast Asia’, ‘Foreign Policies of Southeast Asian Countries’, and ‘International Relations of Southeast Asia’ to undergraduate and graduate students